 Karen Krossing is the author of many books for kids and teens, including picture books One Tiny Bubble and Sour Cakes, and novels Monster vs. Boy, Punch Like a Girl, Bog, and Cut the Lights.
 She won the SCBWI Crystal Kite Award for Canada in 2015 and 2023 and has been a finalist for the Ontario Library Association White Pine Award and the Joan F. Kaywell Books Save Lives Award, among other honors.
 Karen has been conducting book talks and workshops since 2002, and she has an MFA in Writing for Children and Young Adults from the Vermont College of Fine Arts.
 She loves meeting readers and writers of all ages.

-The purpose of Karen’s book talks is to promote literacy.
-Her talks usually include how she evolved as a writer, the writing life, an introduction to the work, a short reading, a discussion of issues raised by the reading, an oral storywriting exercise involving the audience, and questions and answers.
+The goal of Karen’s book talks is to promote literacy.
+They may include how she evolved as a writer, the writing life, an introduction to the work, a short reading, a discussion of issues raised by the reading, an oral storywriting exercise involving the audience, and questions and answers.
 She introduces her books by discussing how they were written, how a story is structured, and the writing techniques used.
 Her goal is to inspire audience members to share her passion for reading and writing.

-- How to Create a Believable OtherWorld.
+- How to Create a Believable OtherWorld

-- Stories Inspired by Real-Life.
+- Stories Inspired by Real Life

-– How to Revise a Work-in-Progress.
+- How to Build Characters

-– How to Structure a Story.
+- How to Revise Your Writing

 Maximum number of students is 100 per session for book talks and 30 per session for writing workshops, although she will accommodate more in an auditorium situation.